filecash/filecash-docs/docs/store/README.md

 ---
-title: 'Store data on Filecoin'
+title: 'Store data on Filecash'
-description: 'Start storing data on the Filecoin network.'
+description: 'Start storing data on the Filecash network.'
 breadcrumb: 'Store'
 ---

-# Store data on Filecoin
+# Store data on Filecash

-Storing data on Filecoin lets you harness the power of a distributed network and an open market served by thousands of different storage providers, or miners.
+Storing data on Filecash lets you harness the power of a distributed network and an open market served by thousands of different storage providers, or miners.
 Content in this section will help you to:

-- Learn about the available solutions and utilities to store data in the Filecoin network.
+- Learn about the available solutions and utilities to store data in the Filecash network.
 - Use a [Lotus Node](lotus/README.md) to make storage deals and retrieval deals on the network.

 ::: callout